 He said, "Go, and tell this people: 'Keep on listening, but do not perceive; Keep on looking, but do not understand.'Isaiah 6:9(NASB)

-Most men who consecrate their lives to serving the Lord and evangelising the lost expect to see some positive response from their ministries.
-But Isaiah is not left under any such illusion as to the reception he will receive, for the Lord told him to "Go, and tell this people: 'Keep on listening, but do not perceive; Keep on looking, but do not understand.'"
+Most men who consecrate their lives to serving the Lord and evangelising the lost, expect to see some positive response from their ministries.
+But Isaiah is not left under any such illusion as to the reception he will receive, for the Lord told him, "Go, and tell this people, 'Keep on listening, but do not perceive; Keep on looking, but do not understand.'"

-Isaiah was to declare the word of the Lord to a nation who were judically blind and spiritually bankrupt.
-Many decades of rebellion and disobedience has caused Israel to become a people who listened without hearing and looked without understanding.
+Isaiah was to declare the Word of the Lord to a nation who were judically blind and spiritually bankrupt.
+Many decades of rebellion and disobedience had caused Israel to become a people who listened without hearing and looked without understanding.

-Heavenly Father, it must have been wonderful for Isaiah to see the Lord, high and lifted up, but what a solemn message he was given - that people would hear his words but reject his message.
-Lord it is human nature to expect people to respond positively to the glorious gospel of grace, and yet I see that many will hear the words of the gospel but not listen, nor understand because of the hardness of their hearts.
+Heavenly Father, it must have been wonderful for Isaiah to see the Lord, high and lifted up, but what a solemn message he was given, that people would hear his words but reject his message.
+Lord, it is human nature to expect people to respond positively to the glorious gospel of grace, and yet I see that many will hear the words of the gospel but not listen or understand because of the hardness of their hearts.
 Help me not to become discouraged when I try to share the gospel and am rebuffed or scorned.
-Help me to be faithful in the work You have given me to do and I pray that some would hear and respond with repentance and joy - for the honour of Your holy name.
+Help me to be faithful in the work You have given me to do and I pray that some would hear and respond with repentance and joy, for the honour of Your holy name.
 This I ask in Jesus' name, AMEN.